Australian kangaroo exporters look to hop into meat-hungry China

 Borda and his company are readying for an opening.

-Macro Meats has partnered with New Hope Group Ltd, one of China's largest agribusiness operators, and the two firms have developed a strategy to woo customers and project exclusivity by limiting supply.
+Macro Meats has partnered with New Hope Group Ltd NWHOP.UL, one of China's largest agribusiness operators, and the two firms have developed a strategy to woo customers and project exclusivity by limiting supply.